ttlew/conversation/dialog-build.md

         - Node-level handlers in the order they are listed.
         - Current slot level If Not Found conditions.

-        Be careful about adding conditions that always evaluate to true (such as the special conditions, `true` or `anything_else`) as node-level handlers, because if the node-level handler evaluates to true, the Not found condition for the slot is skipped entirely.
-Do not use such a node-level condition unless you want it to effectively replace the Not found condition.
-If used, test the slot thoroughly to be sure you understand how it will behave when users interact with it.
+        Be careful about adding conditions that always evaluate to true (such as the special conditions, `true` or `anything_else`) as node-level handlers.
+Per slot, if the node-level handler evaluates to true, then the If Not Found condition is skipped entirely.
+So, using a node-level handler that always evaluates to true effectively prevents the If Not Found condition for every slot from being evaluated.
         {: #tip}

         For example, you groom all animals except cats.
 For the Animal slot, you might be tempted to use the following slot condition to prevent `cat` from being saved in the Animal slot: